-The contribution of nursing education to students’ engagement in health activism, has been described in the literature, suggesting that introducing students to health activism knowledge and skills during their formative years increased their awareness of activism as part of their scope of practice and increased their knowledge of how important public policy is to health (Wold et al., 2008; Zauderer et al., 2008; Mundie & Donelle, 2022; Laverack , 2013).
-Incorporating curriculum on health policy and opportunities to observe the impact of the collective voices of nurses improved students' awareness, confidence, skills and passion to embrace a health activist role (Almeida et al., 2018; Wold et al., 2008; Zauderer et al., 2008).
-Nurse educators are perceived as key to fostering health activism knowledge, skills and enthusiasm within the next generation of nurses (Buck-McFadyen & MacDonnell, 2017; Zauderer et al., 2008).
-Yet, studies conducted among nursing students, indicate students rated activism as the least important dimension of nursing values (Ayla et al., 2018; Feller, 2014; Larson, 2016; Posluszny & Hawley, 2017; Ye et al., 2018; McHan et al., 2022).
-Moreover, students have been found inadequately prepared to engage in health activism (Mundie & Donelle, 2022).
-A more recent study among Canadian nursing students revealed that although students believed nurses should demonstrate leadership within the healthcare system, they preferred someone else to do it, they were not prepared to personally engage in health activism as practice (Topola & Miller, 2021).
+The contribution of nursing education to students’ engagement in health activism has been described in the literature.
+Studies suggest that introducing students to health activism knowledge and skills during their formative years increases their awareness of activism as part of their scope of practice, and increases their knowledge of how important public policy is to health (Wold et al., 2008; Zauderer et al., 2008; Mundie and Donelle, 2022; Laverack , 2013).
+The inclusion of curriculum content on health policy and of opportunities to observe the impact of the collective voices of nurses has been found to improve students’ awareness, confidence, skills, and passion for embracing a health activist role (Almeida et al., 2018; Wold et al., 2008; Zauderer et al., 2008).
+Nurse educators are perceived as key to fostering health activism knowledge, skills, and enthusiasm within the next generation of nurses (Buck-McFadyen & MacDonnell, 2017; Zauderer et al., 2008).

+Nevertheless, studies conducted among nursing students indicate that students rate activism as the least important dimension of nursing values (Ayla et al., 2018; Feller, 2014; Larson, 2016; Posluszny and Hawley, 2017; Ye et al., 2018; McHan et al., 2022).
+Moreover, students have been found to be inadequately prepared to engage in health activism (Mundie and Donelle, 2022).
+A recent study among Canadian nursing students revealed that, although students believe that nurses should demonstrate leadership within the healthcare system, they preferred someone else to do it, and were not prepared to engage personally in health activism as practice (Topola and Miller, 2021).

-Barriers to engaging in health activism were mainly described among nurses and included: clinical workloads, feelings of powerlessness, lack of personal and organizational resources, limited awareness of political issues and the legislative process, burnout, fewer involvement with professional organizations, lack of role models and peer support, limited nursing education and training related to practice in this subject (Alhassan et al., 2020; Han, 2020; Jurns, 2019; Shariff, 2014; Terry & Bowman, 2020; Topola & Miller, 2021)
+The barriers to engaging in health activism that nurses described include clinical workloads, feelings of powerlessness, lack of personal and organizational resources, limited awareness of political issues and the legislative process, burnout, low levels of involvement with professional organizations, lack of role models and peer support, and limited nursing education and training related to practice in this area (Alhassan et al., 2020; Han, 2020; Jurns, 2019; Shariff, 2014; Terry and Bowman, 2020; Topola & Miller, 2021)

-Social responsibility and health activism are two key concepts in nursing that address the social aspect of the nurse's work and represent the significant role of the nurse in society beyond the therapeutic interaction with the patients.
-It seems that they are close concepts, but the association between them has not yet been investigated to the best of the author's knowledge.
-Moreover, there is a gap in the subject, especially among nursing students at the beginning of their studies.
+Social responsibility and health activism are two key concepts in nursing that address the social aspect of the nurse’s work and represent the significant role of the nurse in society beyond therapeutic interaction with the patients.
+Although it seems likely that the concepts are closely related, to the best of this author’s knowledge the association between them has not yet been investigated.
+There is a corresponding gap in the educational context, especially among nursing students at the beginning of their studies.

-Based on the above, the aims of the current study were to explore: a) students’ perception of HA and SR b) the associations between students’ perception of HA and SR and c) the differences in students’ perception of HA and SR according to their personal characteristics.
+Given the above considerations, the aims of the current study are to explore 1) students’ perceptions of health activism and social responsibility; 2) the associations between students’ perceptions of health activism and social responsibility; and 3) the differences in students’ perceptions of health activism and social responsibility according to their personal characteristics.

 METHODS